 YP’s Windara Reef is at the forefront of providing new “blue economy” jobs and boosting ecotourism through marine habitat restoration.

 Construction of Australia’s biggest reef restoration project, south of Ardrossan in Gulf St Vincent, has now been complete.
 The second phase has added an additional 11,000 square metres of reef over a further 16 hectares.
-More than seven million juvenile Australian Flat Oysters will be laid on top of the reef base.
+More than seven million juvenile Australian Flat Oysters have now been laid on top of the reef base.

 The reef will enhance YP’s reputation as a great place for recreational fishing, boosting tourism and creating more local jobs.
 Read the full release here.